laktak/tome/README.md

 - Variables are enclosed in `$<` and `>`, like `$<foo>`.
 - Variables are defined with `$<NAME>=VALUE`, like `$<foo>=some text`.
 - Any variable is replaced with its defined value, no other operations are performed.
 - If a variable is undefined Tome will open a scratchpad with the missing variables.
+Don't forget to send the values with `<Enter>`!
 - To escape the text `$<text>` use `$<<text>`

     # set a BASE variable